imaxs/EasyJection/README.md

          container.Bind<Cube>().ToSelf().InjectionTo().MethodVoid("Awake");

-        /* Note: You can also create a container and set bindings in a class inherited from MonoBehaviour and then add the script to the current active scene.
+        /* Note: You can also create a container and set bindings in a class inherited from MonoInstaller and then add the script to the current active scene.
                  This script needs to be called first.
 Verify the script execution order in Unity by accessing the menu: Edit->Project Settings->Script Execution Order and add the script to execute before all other scripts.
 Enter a large